 Ramadan is regarded as the holiest month of the year for Muslims as it was the month in which the Quran was revealed to Prophet Mohammad (PBUH) on the night of Laylat Al Qadr, one of the last ten nights of Ramadan.

-Ramadan is always celebrated during the 9th month of the Islamic Calendar during which Muslims take time to spend time with their loved ones, do charity work and reflect spiritually.
-This year Ramadan will take place from the 15th of May to the 14th of June.
+Ramadan is always celebrated during the 9th month of the Islamic Calendar, however, its annual exact date varies because it depends on the lunar calendar, which is 11 days shorter than Gregorian Calendar.
+This year Ramadan will take place from the 5th of May to the 4th of June.

 Ramadan is one of the busiest months for online stores and retailers in Pakistan.
 It’s the month that all Muslims have marked on their calendars every year, awaiting it with anticipation and excitement.

 During this month Muslims around the world begin shopping to prepare for Eid ul-Fitr, religious holiday, which marks the end of fasting.
 Eid celebrations are usually done on a grand scale with epic family feasts, new clothes and an exchanging of gifts and cards.

 Online retailers always celebrate Ramadan with special offers, discounts and special Ramadan coupon codes.
 Shops like HomeShopping, Goto, iShopping, Souq, Hyperstar, Sprii, AWOK, Modanisa and more top brands in Pakistan have already started promoting special offers for Ramadan 2019.